opticalgenesis/Overwatch-Database/README.md

 # Overwatch Item Database

-Simple SQLite database containing all items available in Overwatch.
+Simple SQLite database of everything in Overwatch.